 Learn more about the Sandra and Leon Levine Pediatric Inpatient Rehabilitation Center at Prisma Health Children’s Hospital–Midlands here.

 Each year, there are more than 150,000 children’s visits to Prisma Health Children’s Hospital–Midlands.
 Some children experience a life-altering condition or injury and require specialized rehabilitation.
 Because an inpatient pediatric rehabilitation program does not currently exist in South Carolina, patients and families are faced with challenges when they have to go out-of-state for care.
-The Sandra and Leon Levine Pediatric Inpatient Rehabilitation Center at Palmetto Health Children’s Hospital will bridge this gap.
+The Sandra and Leon Levine Pediatric Inpatient Rehabilitation Center at Prisma Health Children’s Hospital will bridge this gap.

 You can learn more about the Sandra and Leon Levine Pediatric Inpatient Rehabilitation Center at Prisma Health Children’s Hospital–Midlands in the fall 2018 issue of Portfolio magazine.

 On Friday, May 20, 2011, Wendy Johnson and her husband, Chris, a worship pastor, had just moved into a new home in Orangeburg.
 They had celebrated the finalization of their daughter, Naomi’s adoption earlier that week.
 The new home’s backyard pool was in disrepair and the Johnsons looked forward to fixing the pool and swimming together.

 Wendy Johnson had just checked on Naomi, who was playing outside with Wendy’s two grandsons when the boys ran inside.
 The oldest shouted, “Baby’s in the pool!”